 - Never dry on a radiator or on direct heat

 All our sheepskins can be dry-cleaned.
 Most high street dry-cleaners should be able to offer this service.
-It will make your old sheepskin rugs look like new.
+It will make your old sheepskin rug look like new.

 PURE WOOL RECEIVING BLANKETS AND WOOL/COTTON BABY SHAWLS

 These are very delicate and should be hand washed only in cool or tepid water.
-Use only specialist wool shampoo - we sell one on our web site - and follow the instructions carefully.
+Use only specialist wool shampoo and follow the instructions carefully.
 Do not tumble dry, spin, or wring out.
 Gently pull into shape after washing and dry flat in gently moving air out of direct strong sunlight.
 Other than our own wool shampoo many of our customers find that Stergene offers good results.
 Even non-bio detergents can damage this delicate item so please take extra care in your choice of detergent.
 Also please note that using too much of the right detergent can cause damage.
-We recommend that you do not use fabric conditioners or softeners on these products
+We recommend that you do not use fabric conditioners or softeners on these products.

 DUCHESS MERINO BLANKETS